 They are both so eye opening, Hart Beat.
 I may be in a relationship but I know that for years I was always wondering this very question, will I find the one?
 And, more importantly, how??
 I have so many amazing single lady friends and it baffles me daily that they’re single.
-While I strongly believe there is nothing to be ashamed and nothing wrong with being a single woman, that sentiment only matters if you are happy and want to be single.
+I keep suggesting that they go on sites like love magnet to get dating advice but to no avail.
+And while I strongly believe there is nothing to be ashamed and nothing wrong with being a single woman, that sentiment only matters if you are happy and want to be single.
 If you’re like me and countless other women I know, coupling up (for whatever reason) is something desired.

 The podcast episodes definitely don’t tell you exactly how to find the one, or even confirm that there is one person for everyone (something that I don’t think is true either).
 But, it is so wonderful to hear Cheryl and Steve talk about this theme.
 I hope you like listening to them too.